Jonovono/Tapadoodledo/README.md

 * My phone is jailbroken, so hopefully it works on yours  as it does on mine.
 But if it's not running in the background, let me know.

+# TODO

+* I'd like to put together a better Icon
+* Perhaps add tap to get a fake phone call
+* I had an idea for an app to help you stop saying 'um/ah/etc'.
+If it detected those, it would vibrate.
+Out of my league though.
+* Tap to share contact information with someone around you would be neat.

 # Questions / Contact.

 * @Jonovono